CALL NOW! 210-308-6448

 Moving a child custody case to a new county can feel overwhelming.
 Changes in jurisdiction bring forth a set of challenges, from understanding local laws to ensuring a smooth transition for both parents and children involved.
 At Graham Family Law, we guide families through these transitions with experience and compassion.
 Our experienced team, with over 100 years of combined experience, is well-versed in the intricacies of child custody cases across different jurisdictions.
 Whether you’re relocating or facing jurisdictional changes, trust us to provide the support and legal insight needed to navigate this process.

-A mom holding her two kids playing outside.
+Change of venue for child custody case - A mom holding her two kids playing outside.

 If you’re in the midst of moving a child custody case to a new county or jurisdiction, don’t face it alone.
 Contact Graham Family Law at 210-308-6448 for a consultation, and let our dedicated team help you understand your rights, obligations, and the right path forward for you and your family.
 Take the first step towards a smoother transition by reaching out to us today.